 A contested divorce is not a quick process.
 To begin, your attorney will file a Complaint for Divorce, which is basically a lawsuit which seeks the termination of your marriage, as well as the equitable distribution of the family’s assets and liabilities, and, in appropriate cases, it will seek child support, spousal support, and other relief.
 The attorney must be careful to include all necessary statutory notices with the Complaint, as well as an Affidavit of Insurance Information, amongst other things.
 When you are going through a marital crisis, turn to New Jersey’s finest, and give the Law Offices of Jordan B. Rickards a call.
 Mr. Rickards has handled a large variety of marital disputes and divorces, and will give your case the attention and care that it deserves.

-Once all of this is filed with the Court, your attorney must serve it on your spouse.
+Once all of this is filed with the court, your attorney must serve it on your spouse.
 This can be especially complicated if the spouse does not want to be served, or has gone missing.
 There are several remedies available to the attorney, and an experienced attorney will know how best to proceed.

-Once your spouse is successfully served (or, in the alternative, if your spouse has initiated the proceedings and has served you), the next step is for the defendant to submit an Answer.
+Once your spouse is successfully served (or, in the alternative, if your spouse has initiated the proceedings and has served you), the next step is for the defendant to submit an answer.
 This is a legal pleading that responds to the allegations in the Complaint.

 If the Complaint is answered by the defendant, the case goes into formal litigation and can head in a lot of directions.
-If there are children, the parties will probably be required to attend parenting time mediation.
+If there are children, the parties will be required to attend parenting time mediation.
 Even without children, the case will almost certainly be referred to the Early Settlement Panel (ESP).
 At this proceeding, your attorney will submit a statement to the panelists (usually two other family law attorneys) to see if the case can be settled, or failing that, if any progress can be made on any of the issues.